wondrousWebWorks/realm-of-rantarctica/README.md

 ### The following steps were taken to deploy Realm of Rantarctica on GitHub Pages

-- Navigated to <a href="https://github.com/" target="_blank">https://github.com/</a> in the browser
+- Navigated to [GitHub](https://github.com/) in the browser
-- Signed in using my username and password
+- Signed in to my account
-- Navigated to <a href=" https://github.com/wondrousWebWorks/realm-of-rantarctica" target="_blank">https://github.com/wondrousWebWorks/realm-of-rantarctica/</a> in the browser
+- Searched for **wondrousWebWorks** under **Users**
+- Clicked on the **wondrousWebWorks** result to take me to its repositories
+- Clicked on the **realm-of-rantarctica** repository to navigate to it
 - Clicked **settings** in the top navigation area
 - Scrolled down to the **GitHub Pages** area
 - From the **Source** dropdown menu, **Master Branch** was selected
 - Confirmed selection by clicking.
-- Following these steps, *Realm of Rantarctica* was live on GitHub Pages <a href=" https://wondrouswebworks.github.io/realm-of-rantarctica/" target="_blank">here</a>
+- Following these steps, *Realm of Rantarctica* was deployed live on GitHub Pages [here](https://wondrouswebworks.github.io/realm-of-rantarctica/)

 ### Cloning Realm of Rantarctica from GitHub to Run Locally

+- Open your favourite browser
-- Navigate to <a href=" https://github.com/wondrousWebWorks/realm-of-rantarctica" target="_blank">https://github.com/wondrousWebWorks/realm-of-rantarctica/</a> in the browser
+- Navigate to the [GitHub](https://github.com/) homepage
+- Search for **realm-of-rantarctica** in the search bar
+- Click on the only result to be directed to the **realm-of-rantarctica** repository
 - Click on the green **Clone or Download** button
 - Copy the **URL** in the dropdown box
 - Open your preferred **terminal**
-- Navigate to your chosen **file location**
+- Navigate to your chosen **file location** to which you would like to donwload the project
 - Ensure **git** is installed on your system and install it if necessary
 - Copy and paste the following code into your terminal in order to clone **Realm of Rantarctica**

 <pre><code>git clone https://github.com/wondrousWebWorks/realm-of-rantarctica.git</code></pre>

+## Bugs

+When any sound effect is played on click/tap, an error message is logged to the console stating that the play() promise was interrupted by a new load request.
+Sounds effect and music playback perform as expected, despite the error log.
+Catching and handling the error might be incorporated in future.

 ## Credits

-- Royalty free music from <a href="https://www.fesliyanstudios.com" target="_blank">Fesliyan Studios</a>
+- Royalty free music from [Fesliyan Studios](https://www.fesliyanstudios.com)
-- Code snippets for styling ranged inputs adapted from <a href="https://brennaobrien.com/blog/2014/05/style-input-type-range-in-every-browser.html" target="_blank">BrennaOBrien</a>
+- Code snippets for styling ranged inputs adapted from [BrennaOBrien](https://brennaobrien.com/blog/2014/05/style-input-type-range-in-every-browser.html)
+- Function to shuffle an array taken from [Daplie Labs](https://github.com/Daplie/knuth-shuffle/blob/master/index.js) on GitHub
-- Question Mark, Crown and tombstone PNGs taken from <a href="https://pngtree.com/" target="_blank">PNGTREE</a>
+- Question Mark, Crown and Tombstone PNGs taken from [PNGTREE](https://pngtree.com/)
-- Sound Effect mp3 files taken from <a href="https://www.zapsplat.com//" target="_blank">ZAPSPLAT</a>
+- Sound Effect mp3 files taken from <[ZAPSPLAT](https://www.zapsplat.com/)

+## Disclaimer

+This site is intended for **educational purposes** only, and is not intended for use in any other capacity.